Official: Trafigura

 Profile

-Jeremy Weir · CEO, Trafigura · Switzerland
+Jeremy Weir · Non-Executive Chairman, Trafigura · Switzerland

 Trafigura's corporate history includes the Probo Koala toxic waste dumping in Côte d'Ivoire and various corruption allegations across jurisdictions.
 As the flagbearer for "responsible Western alternative" infrastructure, Trafigura's actual ESG performance is central to the credibility of the entire corridor narrative.